 - Expanding talking so that it becomes more spontaneous

 - Strategies to help a child transition to a new school year and new teacher

 - Primary school and preschool teachers or caregivers who are currently teaching or caring for a child with Selective Mutism or an extremely reluctant talker

 - School psychologists or Learning Support staff who provide support to children with Selective Mutism

 - School staff who wish to attend a professional development opportunity and learn about a rigorous behavioural method of treating an anxiety condition

 - Speech therapists who are working with a child with Selective Mutism or would like to understand more about the condition

 - Family members of a child who has Selective Mutism, or other key figures in the child’s life who want to gain a better understanding of specific strategies for selective mutism

-The price for the USB package (which is in a case similar to a typical DVD package) is $150.
-To pay, please click on the link below to pay via Paypal or credit card.
+The price for the USB package (which is in a case similar to a typical DVD package) is $180 (free postage Australia-wide or $20 flat rate to the rest of the world).
+To pay, please click on the ‘add to cart’ button at the top to pay via Paypal or credit card.
 This will add the relevant items to your basket, then navigate to the basket and follow the links.
-Alternatively, if you would prefer to pay over the phone via credit card or have an invoice emailed to you, please call our reception on (02) 9438 2511 or email the clinic.
+Alternatively, if you would prefer to pay over the phone via credit card or have an invoice emailed to you, please email the clinic.